 With this brief description, you can know that without migrating your website to HTTPS protocol, you will lose search rankings.

-However, you can use a plugin to enable SEO on your website if you’re not techy.
+However, if you’re not techy, you can use a plugin to enable SSL in order to boost SEO of your website.

 - Log into your WordPress site